-A minimum loading point (MLP) reference level is required for dispatchable NQS thermal resources (excluding nuclear resources) that are eligible to submit MLP.
+A minimum loading point (MLP) reference level is required for dispatchable NQS thermal resources (excluding nuclear resources).
 MLP is the minimum MW output that a resource must maintain to remain stable without the support of ignition.
-For NQS resources registered with a PSU, the MLP reference level is first established for the combustion turbine and steam turbine.
-The MLP reference level of the PSU is equal to the MLP reference level of the combustion turbine, plus the relevant portion of the MLP reference level of the steam turbine.
+For NQS resources registered with a PSU, the MLP reference level is established for the combustion turbine and steam turbine.
+The MLP of the PSU is equal to the MLP of the combustion turbine, plus the relevant portion of the MLP of the steam turbine.